-RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Access and site preparation Disruption of farm operations - Compliance with all applicable laws and agreements.
-OHSE Audits and inspections.Daily Site ManagerHSE appointed person /Environmental manager Conflict with farm owners and neighbours obtained from relevant farm owners, Farm owners should have access to all farms areas at all times, Existing water points and feeding areas need to be left unaffected, Use existing roads for access to avoid new tracks and create cut lines with due regard to existing land use activities in the area.
+RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING RESPONSIBILITY Disruption of farm operations Compliance with all applicable laws and agreements.
+OHSE Audits and inspections.
+Daily Site Manager HSE appointed person /Environmental manager Conflict with farm owners and neighbours Ensure documented permission to enter farmlands is obtained from relevant farm owners, Farm owners should have access to all farms areas at all times, Existing water points and feeding areas need to be left unaffected, Use existing roads for access to avoid new tracks and create cut lines with due regard to existing land use activities in the area.
 Ensure appropriate supervision of all activities.
 Develop and implement an operation manual or procedures to work on farmlands and implement monitoring programs thereafter.
 Maintain continuous engagement with residents to identify any concerns or issues, and appropriate mitigation and management measures agreed upon.
-Accidents and incidents need to be reported to the exploration manager and recorded in an incident register. inspections. - Daily - Site Manager Limiting access to sites - Compliance with all applicable laws and agreements OHSE Audits and inspections.Daily - Site Manager
+Accidents and incidents need to be reported to the exploration manager and recorded in an incident register. inspections. - Daily Limiting access to sites - Compliance with all applicable laws and agreements OHSE Audits and inspections.
+Daily Site Manager HSE appointed person /Environmental manager